-Why D65 Lighting Matters in Manufacturing
+Why D65 Lighting Matters in Industrial Manufacturing

 The Problem We Solve: Two color samples that look identical under your plant's fluorescent or LED general lighting can appear dramatically different under daylight.
-This phenomenon — metamerism — is the number one cause of color rejections, rework, and customer complaints in manufacturing.
+This phenomenon — metamerism — is the leading cause of color rejections, rework, and customer complaints in manufacturing.
 Standardized D65 lighting eliminates this risk by providing controlled, reproducible viewing conditions for every color decision.

 Textile Color Matching: Conventional & Digital

-The textile industry faces a unique color management challenge: fabrics are produced using a wide range of coloration methods — reactive dyeing, vat dyeing, pigment printing, discharge printing, sublimation transfer, and now direct-to-fabric digital inkjet — each using fundamentally different colorant chemistries.
+The textile industry faces a unique color management challenge: fabrics are produced using a wide range of coloration methods — reactive dyeing, vat dyeing, pigment printing, discharge printing, sublimation transfer, and direct-to-fabric digital inkjet — each using fundamentally different colorant chemistries.
 Two swatches that appear identical under a mill's fluorescent lighting can reveal dramatic differences under daylight.
 This is metamerism at its most costly, resulting in rejected shipments, re-dyes, and late deliveries.

 The Digital Textile Challenge

 As mills and brands adopt digital textile printing for sampling, short runs, and on-demand production, a new matching problem has emerged: digitally printed fabrics must visually match conventionally dyed production lots.
-The pigment and dye chemistries are entirely different — digital inkjet uses aqueous pigment, reactive, acid, or sublimation inks while conventional production uses bulk dye formulations.
-These different colorant systems are inherently metameric, meaning they are virtually guaranteed to shift appearance under different illuminants.
+Digital inkjet uses aqueous pigment, reactive, acid, or sublimation inks while conventional production uses bulk dye formulations.
+These different colorant systems are inherently metameric — they are virtually guaranteed to shift appearance under different illuminants.
+Without D65 standardized lighting at every approval point, from the design studio to the digital sampling station to the dye house to final QC, brands and mills cannot make reliable color decisions.
+A swatch approved under TL84 store lighting may fail under daylight at the retail floor.

 Where D65 Fits in the Textile Workflow